-DKMS is an international nonprofit organisation dedicated to the fight against blood cancer and blood disorders.
+DKMS is an international charity dedicated to the fight against blood cancer and blood disorders.

-At the time, there were only 3,000 potential stem cell donors on the German registry to provide a transplant.
-Confronted by the knowledge that his wife faced difficult odds in finding a matching donor, her husband Peter decided to apply his prolific business skills to the question of how to give his wife and patients like her the best chance at survival.
-The answer seemed clear: more unrelated donors meant better chances for all patients in need.
+At the time, there were only 3,000 potential stem cell donors on the German registry.
+Her husband Peter knew his wife faced difficult odds to find a matching donor.
+Using his prolific business skills, he sought to answer the question of how to give his wife and patients like her the best possible chance of survival.
+The answer was clear: more unrelated donors meant better chances for patients in need.

 On 28 May 1991, Peter founded DKMS with his wife’s transplant physician, Gerhard Ehninger.
 In our first year, we expanded the registry to 68,000 donors.
 Sadly, despite our best efforts, Mechtild did not survive.
 However, before she passed away, she made Peter promise her that he would not stop fighting until every patient had a matching donor and a potential second chance at life.

 Peter and his daughter Katharina Harf have kept their promise.
 Continuing to be motivated by Mechtild, by 1995, they built DKMS into the world’s largest stem cell donor register.
 Ever since, we have worked tirelessly to fulfil our mission: to provide as many blood cancer patients with a second chance at life.